Gross profit in pharmacies – How to calculate and improve your key figures in 2026

 Unit profit describes the profit per package sold.
 It supplements gross profit with an operational perspective: Which products or segments are truly profitable?

-Example: A product generates €2.50 per unit – with 1,000 packages per month, this results in €2,500 in additional gross profit.
+Example: A product generates €2.50 in profit per unit—with 1,000 packages sold per month, this amounts to €2,500 in additional gross profit.

 3. Gross profit margin